 “Please—forgive me.”
 Her hand stayed out.

-Estilian wasn’t being disrespectful.
-He was simply in shock from getting the mother of all concussions, and also by the sight of his hulking ruler asking for forgiveness.
-Understandable, considering he’d spent most of his life as a middling mage, and then, after Wodec had defected, suddenly been catapulted into the upper ranks of Indashi society.
+He was still in shock from getting the mother of all concussions, as well as the prospect of his hulking ruler asking for forgiveness.
+This was perfectly understandable, considering he’d spent most of his life as a middling mage, then suddenly been thrust into the upper echelons of Indashi society.

-Estilian reached out and grabbed her arm.
+Estilian reached out and grabbed her forearm.
 “I…I apologize, my king.
-I should’ve explained the principles in a manner that—”
+I should’ve explained myself in a manner that—”

 “Don’t be absurd.”
-Holly rose and pulled on his arm, bringing him to his feet.
-“I lost my temper and took it out on you.
+Holly pulled him up.
+“I lost my temper.
 It was stupid and petty, and you didn’t deserve it.”

-Holly searched Estilian’s face.
-Was he lying to her?
+Holly searched Estilian’s face, trying to see if the mage was lying.
 If a dude knocked her out and tried to apologize, they’d be in for a surprise castration.
 But in Estilian’s case, she wasn’t sure…

+Holly relaxed.
 He wasn’t deceptive; he was just an idiot.
-Whew.

-She clapped his shoulder and said, “Good man.”
-The way his eyes lit up only served to further her conviction: he was an idiot, no doubt about it.
+She clapped his shoulder.
+“Good man.”
+His eyes lit up, which only served to further her conviction: the mage was an idiot, no doubt about it.

 “Is it urgent?”
-She kept her eyes fixed on Estilian.
+Holly kept her eyes fixed on Estilian.